flyteorg/flyte/rfc/system/5598-deterministic-errors-distributed-training.md

 If in [the plugin manager](https://github.com/flyteorg/flyte/blob/4514860cf56ba62717f6c207f269410a8c1a5461/flytepropeller/pkg/controller/nodes/task/k8s/plugin_manager.go#L290) the respective plugin is found to configure an error aggregation strategy other than `Default`, we instantiate such a `MultiErrorFileRemoteFileOutputReader` reader (instead of the existing `RemoteFileOutputReader`) and configure it with the respective strategy.

-For the strategy `Earliest`, it will determine the `ContainerError` with the earlist timestamp, will use this one to determine retriability, and will communicate this specific error message to flyteadmin (and finally the UI).
+For the strategy `Earliest`, it will determine the `ContainerError` with the earliest timestamp, will use this one to determine retriability, and will communicate this specific error message to flyteadmin (and finally the UI).

 #### Backwards compatibility
 We propose that the new `MultiErrorFileRemoteFileOutputReader` falls back to reading the `error.pb` (behaviour of the default `RemoteFileOutputReader`) if no `error-<pod-name>.pb` files are found in order to solve the problem of backwards compatibility: